bekk/bekk-christmas/post/react/get-started-with-animations-in-react.md

      sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"
 ></iframe>

 This was just a quick walkthrough of some of the possibilities you get with Framer Motion.
-If you want to learn more I recommend taking a look at some of the examples in the documentation and start experimenting on your own!
+If you want to learn more, I recommend taking a look at some of the examples in the documentation and start experimenting on your own!